jcoliz/WindowsAiEdgeLabCV/README.md

 # Hands-On-Lab: Azure IoT Edge + AI on Windows IoT

-For this lab, we will use the Azure Custom Vision service to train a machine learning model for image detection.
+For this lab, we will use the Azure Custom Vision service to train a machine learning model for image recognition.
 We will use that model to create a .NET application to pull frames from a connected USB camera, use Windows ML to classify the image, then send the result to Azure IoT Hub.
 We will deploy that application to a Windows IoT Core device using Azure IoT Edge.
-Finally, we will watch the results using Time Series Insights.
+Finally, we will visualize the results using Time Series Insights.

 # Pre-requisites Overview